Local-National-Global Framework

 What & why

-We process information best when it starts with the familiar and concrete before expanding to the abstract and distant.
-The local-to-global progression leverages this by anchoring concepts in relatable personal experience, then systematically expanding scope.
-This creates both comprehension (through concrete grounding) and significance (through scale revelation).
+Listeners often grasp ideas more readily when they begin with the familiar and concrete before expanding to the abstract and distant.
+Research on concreteness and prior knowledge suggests anchoring a concept in relatable personal experience, then widening the scope, can aid both comprehension (through concrete grounding) and a sense of significance (through scale).

 Before & after